CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/web-vm/quick-start.md

 ### Configure Storage

-Use the pull down menu to select 500 GiB of gp3 as the root volume (Not encrypted)
+The AMI is preconfigured to use 500 GiB of gp3 as the root volume (Not encrypted)

 ![Configure Storage](../web-vm/aws_web_console_storage_volume_information.png)